 Course classification.
 Note that this course can count for either HW/SYS or AC.
-That is, once the course is done, you can choose for it to count as either HW/SYS or AC (but not both) towards your breadth requirements.
-This makes the course fairly flexible re: requirements...
+That is, once the course is done, it can count as either HW/SYS or AC (but not both) towards your breadth requirements.
+You don't need to do anything to "choose" one or the other.
+It's just a wild card that will count as either-whichever is missing for you.